Azure/data-api-builder/docs/dab-cli.md

 - Add/update entity relationships
 - Configure roles and their permissions
 - Configure cross-origin requests (CORS)
-- Run the Data API Builder engine
+- Run the Data API builder engine

 ## Contributing to the CLI